Sambhu Nath De: Post-retirement

 De retired in 1973 from the Calcutta Medical College at the age of 58.
 After his retirement, he showed no interest in higher positions but continued his research at the Bose Institute, Calcutta.
 De's desire to purify the cholera toxin did not progress any further as the protein purification technology was not well established in his research settings.
 During his time of research, De worked with hypertoxin-producing classical strains of V. cholerae O1, which was abruptly replaced by El Tor biotype [producing less cholera toxin] in Calcutta from 1963.
 This new development was another reason why De could not continue his research on purification of cholera toxin.

 In 1978, the Nobel Foundation invited De to participate in the 43rd Nobel Symposium on Cholera and Related Diarrhoeas.

 De died on 15 April 1985 at the age of 70.

 Significance of work

-But for Eugene Garfield's 1986 tribute to De in Current Contents,6 De's great contributions to cholera research would have continued to remain unknown to many even in India.
-A special issue of the journal Current Science (Bangalore, India) was published in 1990 in honour of De, to which several eminent scientists of national and international repute contributed.
+But for Eugene Garfield's 1986 tribute to De in Current Contents, De's great contributions to cholera research would have remained unknown to many even in India.
+A special issue of the journal Current Science was published in 1990 in his honour, to which several eminent scientists of national and international repute contributed.

 In the words of Dr S Sriramachari, former director of the Institute of Pathology and additional director general of the Indian Council of Medical Research, New Delhi, De's contributions stand out as a pinnacle of excellence in our understanding of the pathogenesis of cholera.